 | AI agent security standard | AIUC-1 (first agent standard) | Voluntary, first policy Feb 2026 |

 ISO/IEC 42001:2023, the AI management system standard published in December 2023, is the closest analogue to ISO 27001 for AI governance.
-Certification is voluntary, but adoption is accelerating in 2026 as certification bodies have operationalised their audits and major vendors such as Pegasystems have certified.
+Certification is voluntary.
+Named vendor certifications previously listed here could not be confirmed at the certifying bodies and have been removed.
 The NIST AI RMF 1.0 (NIST AI 100-1, January 2023) and its Generative AI Profile (NIST AI 600-1, July 2024) provide the GOVERN, MAP, MEASURE, and MANAGE functions that map cleanly onto both ISO/IEC 42001 controls and the EU AI Act's risk-management expectations.[8]

 AIUC-1 is presented as the first security and reliability standard built specifically for AI agents, created by the Artificial Intelligence Underwriting Company (AIUC) with input from Orrick, Stanford, the Cloud Security Alliance, MIT, and MITRE.
 It verifies agents across data protection, operational boundaries, attack resistance, and error prevention.
-AIUC was founded in 2024 and backed by investors including Nat Friedman and Anthropic's Ben Mann; the first AIUC-1-backed insurance policy was reported for ElevenLabs in February 2026, and vendors such as UiPath have achieved certification.[9]
+AIUC, the Artificial Intelligence Underwriting Company, came out of stealth in July 2025 with a USD 15 million seed round led by Nat Friedman at NFDG.
+AIUC-1 comprises 51 requirements and 130 controls across six pillars.
+The first AIUC-1-backed insurance policy was announced for ElevenLabs on 12 February 2026; no carrier or reinsurer is named at source.
+A claim that AIUC was founded in 2024, an additional named investor, and a named vendor certification previously appeared here and could not be confirmed; all three have been removed.[9]

 What operators should do with this tracker

-First, treat the EU AI Act 2 August 2026 milestone as live but watch the Digital Omnibus, because the high-risk timing is the most likely thing to move this year.
+First, separate what moved from what did not.
+The Annex III high-risk obligations, including the Article 26 deployer duties, now fall on 2 December 2027.
+The Article 50 transparency duties, the Article 5 prohibitions and the GPAI obligations did not move and are live law today.
+Building Article 26 documentation now is still the prudent position, but the deadline that binds today is Article 50.
 Second, if you operate in the United States, map your footprint against Texas and California now (both in force) and diarise Colorado for 1 January 2027 against the narrower SB 189 obligations rather than the original text.
 Third, do not wait for treaties: the Council of Europe Convention sets direction, not an operator deadline.
 Fourth, build to the voluntary frameworks anyway, because ISO/IEC 42001, the NIST AI RMF, and AIUC-1 are what determine whether you can buy AI liability cover and at what price.
+Fifth, if you operate outside the jurisdictions with binding statutes, including Colombia, do not assume the absence of a specific AI law means no obligations apply: general data protection and consumer protection law is already the operative floor.
 For the underlying liability theory that ties these together, see the NIST AI RMF reasonable-care guide and the US-EU-UK liability comparison.

 Frequently asked questions